dhis2/dhis2-docs/src/implementation/data-elements-and-custom-dimensions.md

 It is worth noting that the category model is completely indepent of the data element model.
- Data elements are loosely coupled to categories, in that the association between them can be changed as any time without losing any data.
+ Data elements are loosely coupled to categories, in that the association between them can be changed at any time without losing any data.
  As a practical example from above, perhaps data needs to be collected for malaria cases with more granular age bands.
 Instead of just "\<5" and "/>5", a new category could be created for "\<1", "1-5","\>5" to describe